nandotechinc/TwilioCallsImporter/README.md

 Open your `appsettings.json` file and change configuration values to ones matching your account.

-The only real variables to change for _live_ use are `DefaultConnection` for your database (although you can use the local db just fine) and then your `Credentials` should be your `AccountID:APIkey`
+The only real variables to change for _live_ use are `DefaultConnection` for your database (although you can use the local db just fine) and then your `Credentials` should be your `AccountID:APIkey`.
+Also, the `TwilioApi` variable does have the `Account SID` hard coded as well.

+Happy hacking!